yuancu/lang-python/docs/contexts.md

 - `params: dict[str, Any]`: User-provided parameters from the processor configuration.
 - `ctx['_source']: dict[str, Any]`: A map representing the search request that can be modified.
 You can write to properties like `size`, `from`, `explain`, `timeout`, etc.

+For a complete list of supported editable request fields and their definitions, see the [OpenSearch Script Processor documentation](https://docs.opensearch.org/latest/search-plugins/search-pipelines/script-processor/).

 **Example - Conditional logic with variables:**

 ```json